ayoisaiah/ayoisaiah.github.io/_posts/2016-03-29-weather-app.md

 ##Key takeaway

 My major takeaway from this project is that I learnt how to access each part of the returned JSON data from the API response and use it in different ways.
-Although my methodology needs some work, it's bound to get better with more practice.
+Although my methodology needs some refining, it's bound to get better with more practice.

 #What's next...